Montessori teachers in New Zealand explain how they discovered Montessori, how they began their Montessori journey and where it has taken them.

 Judelyn Raeburn shares how she discovered that Montessori was more than a philosophy; it was a way of life

-I was raised up in a large family in the Philippines with three brothers and five other sisters.
+I was raised in a large family in the Philippines with three brothers and five other sisters.
 Having a big family was not too hard for my mother as she trained us from a young age to be orderly, confident, and independent.
 If she did not do this, perhaps raising nine children would be much more difficult, not to mention just a little chaotic.